 Contents

 Copyright 2

 Introduction 4

 The Draw workplace 4

 Rulers 6

 Status bar 7

 Toolbars 9

 Standard toolbar 9

-Line and Filling toolbar 9
+Line and Filling toolbar 10

 Drawing toolbar 10

-Color bar
+Color bar 10

-Choosing a color palette 10
+Choosing a color palette 11

 Options toolbar 12

 Drawing grid and guides 13

-Floating and moving toolbars 13
+Floating and moving toolbars 14

 Customizing toolbars 15

 Introduction

 Draw is a vector graphics drawing tool, although it can also perform some operations on raster graphics (pixels).
-It offers a series of powerful tools that enable you to quickly create a wide variety of graphical images.
+Using Draw, you can quickly create a wide variety of graphical images.

-Vector graphics store and display a picture as simple geometric elements (lines, circles, polygons, among others) rather than as a collection of pixels (points on the screen).
+Vector graphics store and display a picture as simple geometric elements such as lines, circles, and polygons rather than as a collection of pixels (points on the screen).
 This permits simpler storage and supports precise scaling of the picture elements.

 Draw is fully integrated into the OpenOffice.org (OOo) suite, and this simplifies exchanging graphics with all components of the suite.
-For example, if you create an image in Draw, reusing it in a Writer document is as simple as doing a copy-and-paste.
+For example, if you create an image in Draw, reusing it in a Writer document is as simple as copying and pasting the image.
 You can also work with drawings directly from within Writer or Impress, using a subset of the functions and tools from Draw.

 Draw's functionality is extensive, and even though it was not designed to rival high-end graphics applications, it possesses significantly more functionality than the drawing tools that are generally integrated with most office productivity suites.

 A few examples of the drawing functions are: layer management, magnetic grid-point system, dimensions and measurement display, connectors for making organization charts, 3D functions that enable small three-dimensional drawings to be created (with texture and lighting effects), drawing and page-style integration, and Bézier curves.

-The Draw Guide is not a course book that must be worked through from beginning to end.
+The Draw Guide is not a course book to be worked through from beginning to end.
 Rather, it is a reference work in which you can browse for guidance on particular topics.

 This document describes only the functions associated with Draw.
-Some notions, such as file management or the way the OOo environment works, are mentioned only briefly, as they are covered in the Getting Started guide.
+Some concepts, such as file management or the way the OpenOffice.org environment works, are mentioned only briefly; they are covered in more detail in the Getting Started guide.

 The Draw workplace

 The main components of the Draw interface are shown in Figure 1.

 The large area in the center of the window is where you make the drawings.
 You can surround the drawing area with toolbars and information areas.
-The number and position of the visible tools vary as

-a function of the task at hand or user preferences.
-Therefore, your setup may appear a little different.
+The number and position of the visible tools vary with the task in hand and user preferences.
+Therefore, your setup may look different.
 For example, many users put the main Drawing toolbar on the left-hand side of the workspace-not at the bottom, as shown here.
 The setup procedure is described in detail in Chapter 4 (Menus and Toolbars) in the Getting Started guide.

 You can split drawings in Draw over several pages.
 Multipage drawings are used mainly for presentations.
 The Pages pane, on the left side of the Draw window in Figure 1 gives an overview of the pages that you create.
 If the Pages pane is not visible on your setup, you can enable it from the View menu (View > Page Pane).
-To easily make changes to the page order, drag and drop one or more pages.
+To make changes to the page order, just drag and drop one or more pages.

-In Version 3 of OpenOffice.org the maximum size of a drawing page is 300 cm by 300 cm.
+In Draw 3, the maximum size of a drawing page is 300 cm by 300 cm.